 The result is this admittedly very creative top 10 list of nastiest questions in the interview - which shows that the questions do not necessarily have anything to do with the job.

-- "Explain how to cook eggs perfectly." - Asked by the Fraunhofer-Gesellschaft to a candidate as a research associate (Sankt Augustin).
+- “Explain how to cook eggs perfectly.” - Placed at the Fraunhofer-Gesellschaft for an applicant as a research assistant (Sankt Augustin).

-- "If you were an animal, what animal would you be?" - Asked by Estée Lauder to an applicant for an internship (Munich).
+- "If you were an animal, what animal would you be?" - Submitted to an applicant for an internship (Munich) by Estée Lauder.

-- "How would you measure the height of a building with a barometer?" - Asked for a job as a Business Analyst (Munich) by Unicredit Management Consulting.
+- “How would you go about measuring the height of a building with a barometer?” - Placed at Unicredit Management Consulting to an applicant as a business analyst (Munich).

-- "Which 30 companies are in the DAX?" - Asked Roland Berger to an applicant as a consultant (no location).
+- "Which 30 companies are in the DAX?" - Placed at Roland Berger to an applicant as a consultant (no location).

-- "What's your favorite event in history?" - Presented to eFront Financial Solutions as a Business Analyst candidate (Frankfurt am Main).
+- "What is your favorite event in history?" - Submitted to eFront Financial Solutions to an applicant as a business analyst (Frankfurt am Main).

-- "What's your personal secret?" - Posted by Apple to a candidate as Genius (Hamburg).
+- "What is your personal secret?" - Made by Apple to an applicant as Genius (Hamburg).

-- "What do you call all primes up to n as fast as possible?" - Provided by Zalando to an applicant as a software developer (Berlin).
+- "How do you call all prime numbers up to n as quickly as possible?" - Provided to Zalando to an applicant as a software developer (Berlin).

-- "Please try to estimate the annual consumption of Clearasil in Germany!" - Posted by Reckitt Benckiser to an applicant for a Brand Management internship (Mannheim).
+- “Please try to estimate the annual consumption of Clearasil in Germany!” - Submitted to Reckitt Benckiser for an applicant for a brand management internship (Mannheim).

-- "Tell me 7 things you can do with this pen." - Presented to an applicant by the HitFox Group as Head of Customer Care (Berlin).
+- "Name 7 things you can do with this pen." - Provided to the HitFox Group to an applicant as head of customer care (Berlin).

-- "Imagine a machine that can produce all the milk that Starbucks needs on an average day around the world.
-All you have to do is get the right number of cows through this machine.
-How Many Starbucks Stores Are There Worldwide?
+- “Imagine a machine that can produce all the milk that Starbucks needs around the world on an average day.
+All you have to do is go through the right number of cows on this machine.
+How many Starbucks stores are there worldwide?
 How many cows would I need?
-How fast would they have to go through? "- Asked at Bain Company to a candidate for an internship in consulting (Munich).
+How fast should they go through? ” - Placed at Bain Company to an applicant for an internship in consulting (Munich).

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!